renovatebot/parser-utils/README.md

 - Go much further than is possible with regular expressions.
 - Respect location info.
 Once something interesting is found, it can be located in the source test via offset info.
 Once something is written, it should not affect the whole document formatting.
 - Incorporate poorly recognized fragments into the output and continue parsing.
-- Expressive API helping to focus on syntactic structure, not the space or quote styles.
-When details are necessary, there is a way to specify them too.
+- Expressive API which helps you focus on syntactic structure, not the space or quote variations.
 - Allow to define a language of interest quickly.
 Provide definitions for popular languages out-of-the-box.

 ## Non-goals